Skip to main content

 The ISRA details the business and technical risks associated with a FISMA system.
 It shares high-level information from CFACTS, as well as specific risks noted and how critical they are.

-Learn more about Information System Risk Assessment (ISRA)
+Learn more about Information System Risk Assessment (ISRA).

 Privacy Impact Assessment (PIA)

-Third-Party Websites and Applications
+PIAs for Third-Party Websites or Applications (TPWA)

-Privacy Threshold Analysis
+Privacy Threshold Analysis (PTA)

 A Privacy Threshold Analysis (PTA) is a PIA for a system that does not contain PII or only contains HHS employee information.
 PTAs remain internal to HHS and do not have to go through the three-year review process.
 A PTA may be updated based on a major change to the system.
 It is also possible that change to a system could result in a PTA then meeting the threshold to be a PIA.

-Conduct Contingency Planning (CP)
+Conduct Contingency Planning

 As the ISSO, you will coordinate efforts with your Business Owner to determine the business criticality of key processes.
 This effort will result in a Business Impact Analysis (BIA) which, in turn, serves as the primary requirement document for determining key recovery metrics including the Recovery Point Objective (RPO), Recovery Time Objective (RTO), Maximum Tolerable Downtime (MTD), and Work Recovery Time (WRT).